Bijeljina: Architecture

 The Atik Mosque was built between 1520 and 1566, during the period of Sultan Suleiman the Magnificent.
 It was used as a defensive bastion in the Austro-Turkish War and converted to a Catholic church by the Austrians during 1718-1739.
 After the Treaty of Belgrade, it reverted back to a mosque, and went through several renovations in the 19th and early 20th centuries.
 The mosque was completely destroyed on 13 March 1993 and rebuilt where it stood before.

 The Serbian Orthodox Church (Svetog Đorđa) of Saint George is located at the site of an older church, which was first mentioned in 1735.
 The current building dates back from the early 1870s and represents a mix of Russian and Byzantine style architecture, with a dome and a tall tower.

 The Semberija Museum is located in a historic building and has four exhibition halls.
 The exhibitions span a vast historical period, ranging from the Neolithic, through the Roman era and the Middle Ages, all the way to the 20th century.

 The Basil of Ostrog Monastery in the center of Bijeljina is a newly built monastery (2001) dedicated to St Basil of Ostrog.
-The bell tower with a clock of over 30 meters dominates the surroundings and is a symbol of the monastery.
-The monastery includes a museum, dining room, library, hermitages for monks.
-Inside, the temple is painted with magnificent frescoes.
-Particularly valuable is a copy of the Trojeručica miraculous icon, a gift from the Hilandar monastery.
-In Bijeljina are also located: the Holy Temple, the Church of St. Petka, and the old Catholic church.